pronoy002/VaccineChecker-India/README.md

 3. Please fill up the inputs as per your requirement (explained in the next section)

 ## Inputs
-The inputs (along with the explanation) to the script are collected as follows
+The inputs to the script is given at the beginning of the script and can be edited directly.
+The following are the details of the input parameters:
 - "pin_codes" : Pin codes you would want to search for (Python list)
 - "vaccine" : Vaccine name(s) you are looking for (Python list)
 - "telegramToken" : Telegram HTTP API token for Bot (Python string).
 Please refer to this [YouTube video](https://www.youtube.com/watch?v=ps1yeWwd6iA) in order to fetch the values for your setup)